deanthecoder/GLSLShaderShrinker/README.md

 ---
 ## Getting Started

-First, download and run the Windows installer from the 'Releases' section.
+First, download and run the installer from the 'Releases' section.

-**Note:** The application requires the Microsoft .NET 5 runtimes to be installed.
+**Note:** The application requires the Microsoft .NET 7 runtimes to be installed.
 If they are not found the application will automatically prompt for them to be downloaded.

 ### Step 1 - Import GLSL Code
 You first need to import your GLSL into the tool.